JANVI2411/Patent-AI-LLM/README.md

 ### 5. When Data is Ready
 - A Retrieval-Augmented Generation (RAG) pipeline is used to generate detailed answers using collected patent data.

+- To reduce costs further, we use open-source BGE models for embedding generation instead of commercial LLM APIs.

+---

+## 🧠 Cost Optimization Strategy

+- **On-the-request data fetching**: Since patent datasets are huge (in billions), storing everything is costly and inefficient.
+We only fetch data when a new topic is requested, which helps reduce storage costs.
+- **Background data ingestion pipeline**: Instead of using an agent to trigger this, we use a simple pipeline to avoid unnecessary complexity and latency.
+Agents are better reserved for tasks needing reasoning or interaction.
+- **Query cache system**: A local cache (query + timestamp) helps reduce duplicate LLM calls.
+Queries older than a defined threshold can be cleared to save space, while recent ones can be reused to reduce latency and cost.

 ---